browserengineering/book/book/visual-effects.md

 Creating Surfaces
 =================

+Let's peek under the hood of these SDL calls.
-When we create this SDL window, we're asking SDL to allocate a *surface*, a chunk of memory representing the pixels on the screen.[^surface] On today's large screens, surfaces take up a lot of memory and drawing to them can take a lot of time, so managing surfaces is going to be a big focus of this chapter.
+When we create an SDL window, we're asking SDL to allocate a *surface*, a chunk of memory representing the pixels on the screen.[^surface] Both SDL's and Skia's graphics APIs use surfaces internally, so creating and managing surfaces is going to be the big focus of this chapter.
+On today's large screens, surfaces take up a lot of memory and operations on them take a lot of time, so handling surfaces well is essential to a modern web browser.

-[^surface]: In Skia and SDL, a *surface* is a representation of a graphics buffer into which you can draw *pixels* (bits representing colors).
-A surface may or may not be bound to the physical pixels on the screen via a window, and there can be many surfaces.
+[^surface]: A surface may or may not be bound to the physical pixels on the screen via a window, and there can be many surfaces.
 A *canvas* is an API interface that allows you to draw into a surface with higher-level commands such as for rectangles or text.
 Our browser uses separate